Overview

 st_point(39.742043, -104.991531)

-then it is shown as 0101000020E6100000E59CD843FBDE4340E9818FC18AC052C0
+then it is shown as0101000020E6100000E59CD843FBDE4340E9818FC18AC052C0

 Example use case: Extract x (long) and y (lat) values from a PostGIS type, to use these values independently in an application.
+Currently, PowerSync supports the following functions that can be used when selecting data in your sync rules: Operators and FunctionsST_AsGeoJSON

 ST_AsText